wfvining/Meridian/README.md

 #### TODO
 [ ] Need a faster way to lookup a random genome from the map.
 Currently this process is
-    O(n^2) where n is the granularity of the map.
-It turns out that random lookups in an ETS table are not so straight forward and the simplest solution is to treat it like a random lookup in a linked list.
+    O(n^d) where n is the granularity of the map and d is the dimensionality of the behavior space.
+    It turns out that random lookups in an
+    ETS table are not so straight forward and the simplest solution is to treat it like a random lookup in a linked list.